PowerShell/PowerShell/docs/learning-powerShell/using-vscode.md

 -	After the install, you will see the **Install** button turns to **Enable**.
 -	Click on Enable and OK
--	Now you are ready for editing.
+-	Now you are ready for editing. for example, to create a new file, click File->New; to save it, click File->Save and then provide a file name, let's say "helloworld.ps1"; to close the file, click on "x"; to exit the VS Code, File->Exit.

 Debugging with VS Code